 The GUI (Golfing Union of Ireland) was established in 1891, making Ireland the first country in the world to set up a Golfing Union.

-Today, the GUI holds similar credentials to that of the GAA (Gaelic Athletic Association); it being firmly rooted in Irish sporting history as well as being a governing body over county tournaments.
+Today, the GUI holds similar credentials to that of the GAA (Gaelic Athletic Association); it is firmly rooted in Irish sporting history as well as being a governing body over county tournaments.

 Aesthetically, Ireland has a very distinctively beautiful, rugged and varied landscape – ideal for Golf.
 It’s coastal dunes; vast greenery and varied landscapes prove popular for many Golfers around the world.
 Some travel from as far as the Americas in order to gain a perspective of Irelands most famous Golf courses, such as Royal County Down and Kerry’s Ballybunion Course.

 But aside from the luxurious Golf courses – Ireland has masses of Council maintained, municipal Golf courses.
 These courses were constructed after an influx in popularity for the game on the Island shortly after World War II.
 Golfing wasn’t the most cost-effective sport and the sportsmen who occupied the clubs were more than likely wealthy professionals.
 However, after the war – things changed and people became more relaxed and involved in leisurely activities – resulting in the rise of public courses, which inevitably sparked off interest from men, women and children alike.
 It is upon such courses that Irish Golfing Legends such as Padraig Harrington of Dublin and Darren Clarke of Tyrone began their Golfing careers as amateurs, eventually progressing to a professional standard resulting in seven PGA Tour wins between them.